Beyond the Veil Magazine - Exploring the Unexplained Since 1979

 Researchers of Fortean phenomena have proposed various theories regarding the editor’s true identity:

-The Academic in Hiding: Some suggest she was a genuine academic whose interest in the paranormal had made her position at a respectable institution untenable.
+Some suggest she was a genuine academic whose interest in the paranormal had made her position at a respectable institution untenable.
 The 1970s saw several promising careers derailed by association with parapsychology research.

-The Intelligence Connection: Others note the magazine’s occasional access to classified or restricted information, particularly regarding military UFO encounters, and speculate that “Dr Ashworth” may have been a serving or former intelligence officer using the publication to disclose information through unofficial channels.
+Others note the magazine’s occasional access to classified or restricted information, particularly regarding military UFO encounters, and speculate that “Dr Ashworth” may have been a serving or former intelligence officer using the publication to disclose information through unofficial channels.

-The Experiencer: A more unsettling theory holds that the editor was herself the subject of paranormal phenomena, and that the magazine represented an extended investigation into her own experiences.
+A more unsettling theory holds that the editor was herself the subject of paranormal phenomena, and that the magazine represented an extended investigation into her own experiences.
 Proponents point to the increasingly personal tone of later editorial columns and the cryptic nature of her final farewell.

-The Collective: Some researchers believe “Dr Margaret Ashworth” was not a single individual but a shared pseudonym used by a small group of writers and investigators who wished to pool their findings whilst maintaining anonymity.
+Some researchers believe “Dr Margaret Ashworth” was not a single individual but a shared pseudonym used by a small group of writers and investigators who wished to pool their findings whilst maintaining anonymity.

-The Final Editorial
+The Final Issue

 Browse All 60 Issues →